openstax/napkin-notes/kevin/170516_blSparfaServerWalkthrough.md

 ### Which Calculation to Run

-For each `ecosystem` uuid, we need to call
+For each `ecosystem uuid`, we need to call
 [this code](https://github.com/openstax/sparfa-sandbox/blob/master/klb_refactor/sgd/sparfa_algs.py#L261)
 to compute `W` and `d`
 and store them in the database.
 We need to be able to find
 the latest `W`,`d`
-for a given `ecosystem` uuid
+for a given `ecosystem uuid`
-or for a specific calculation uuid.
+or for a specific `calculation uuid`.
+We only really need to store
+the non-zero matrix entries,
+but these matrices are relatively small so whatever works best is fine for now.

 ### Which Data to Use